bazilinskyy/coupled-sim/README.md

 ```

 ## Role selection
-Another part of the lobby is the role selection.
+Another part of the lobby is role selection.
 To automate this part we again need the *Host.cs* script.
 The roles are defined as integers, so two new int variables are made.
 One for the host and one for the client.
 Furthermore, the *SelectRoleGUI* function is modified such that it does not show a GUI anymore, and in which the roles are selected beforehand.